Pylons/pyramid/docs/quick_tutorial/ini.rst

 Background
 ==========

 Pyramid has a first-class concept of :ref:`configuration <configuration_narr>` distinct from code.
 This approach is optional, but its presence makes it distinct from other Python web frameworks.
-It taps into Python's ``setuptools`` library, which establishes conventions for installing and providing "entry points" for Python projects.
-Pyramid uses an entry point to let a Pyramid application know where to find the WSGI app.
+It taps into Python's Setuptools library, which establishes conventions for installing and providing ":term:`entry point`\ s" for Python projects.
+Pyramid uses an :term:`entry point` to let a Pyramid application know where to find the WSGI app.

 Objectives
 ==========

-- Modify our ``setup.py`` to have an entry point telling Pyramid the location of the WSGI app.
+- Modify our ``setup.py`` to have an :term:`entry point` telling Pyramid the location of the WSGI app.

 - Create an application driven by an ``.ini`` file.